Skip to Content

 • Large Gyuto.
 The large gyuto is a 9.5-inch or 240mm blade knife used for tasks you would normally use a standard chef’s knife.

 • Medium Gyuto.
-A smaller Gyuto with an 8.25-inch or 210mm blade, is used for similar tasks as the larger Gyuto, but where a smaller blade is more appropriate.
+A smaller Gyuto with an 8.25-inch or 210mm blade is used for similar tasks as the larger Gyuto, but a smaller blade is more appropriate.

 • Petty.
 The petty is a Japanese knife equivalent to a paring knife and has a 5.3-inch or 135mm blade.